tomkren/pikater/README.md

 ## <font color="red">TODO</font>

-1. Offer to bundle the project, including all dependencies.
-Best use maven since it's available as a command line tool on many platforms.
-This effectively gets rid of the "build*.xml" files which need to be maintained manually.
-2. Provide information about this repository.
+1. Provide information about this repository.
-3. Documentation - move related things from Vaadin extension in here.
+2. Documentation - move related things from Vaadin extension in here.
-4. Rewrite "tests" into proper JUnit tests and integrate them in suites.
+3. Rewrite "tests" into proper JUnit tests and integrate them in suites.
-5. Get rid of all the "core" folder insanity.
+4. Get rid of all the "core" folder insanity.
 Clean and organize it.